SvenAelterman/Azure-HubAndSpokeResearchEnclave/README.md

 - Optional use of customer-managed keys for encryption at rest.
 - Optional peering to a central hub.

+### Compliance

+The goal of the project is that the templates will deploy resources that are compliant with the following frameworks:

+- HIPAA/HITRUST (according to the Azure Commercial built-in initiative)
+- NIST 800-171 R2 (according to the Azure Commercial built-in initiative)
+- FedRAMP Moderate (according to the Azure Commercial built-in initiative)

+Compliance with all the above frameworks is a work-in-progress.

 ## Alternative research enclave accelerators

 - Azure TRE: <https://microsoft.github.io/AzureTRE/>